samiz/kitsune/README.md

 Kitsune is implemented in C# with WinForms.
 To run it simply clone the repository, open the code in Visual Studio, and run the project.

+Released under the Apache 2.0 license.

 Currently implemented:
 * Turtle graphics
 * Some basic control flow (repeat, repeat forever, wait...)
-* Most typical graphical editing actions (move things around, snap to join, drag to separate)
+* Typical graphical editing actions (move things around, snap to join, drag to separate)
 * A cute fox sprite/mascot :)

 Needs to be done